Section A: Introduction

 Faculty status, including the granting of tenure, is primarily a faculty responsibility.
 The School of Liberal Arts (SLA) Promotion and Tenure Committee (P&T) represents the SLA faculty in matters of evaluation of cases of Third-Year Review, promotion to the rank of Associate Professor or Professor, and the granting of tenure.
 The Committee and its composition are described in the School of Liberal Arts Constitution.
 The Dean of the School of Liberal Arts is not a member of the Committee, but provides the provost with independent recommendations on cases decided by the committee.

 Tenure-track faculty members are responsible for familiarizing themselves with the requirements, timetable, and procedures for consideration for Third-year Review.
+(Schedules for submission of information of materials to the P&T Committee are listed on the School of Liberal Arts website.
+Requirements for organization of information on the curriculum vitae are listed on the School of Liberal Arts website.)

 The candidate must indicate his/her intent to come up for Third-year Review by the spring deadline established in the Faculty Action Timetable.
 Occasionally, in cases of illness, family crisis, or maternity leave, stoppage of the "tenure clock" may be negotiated with the dean if supported by the candidate's department.